With students in turmoil, US teachers train in mental health

 Associated Press

-SAN FRANCISCO (AP) — As Benito Luna-Herrera teaches his 7th grade social studies classes, he is on alert for signs of inner turmoil.
+SAN FRANCISCO (AP) — As Benito Luna-Herrera teaches his seventh-grade social studies classes, he is on alert for signs of inner turmoil.
 And there is so much of it these days.

 One of his 12-year-old students felt her world was falling apart.
 Distance learning had upended her friendships.
 Things with her boyfriend were verging on violent.
 Her home life was stressful.
 “I’m just done with it,” the girl told Luna-Herrera during the pandemic, and shared a detailed plan to kill herself.